|

 In 1986, with kind permission of Dr

-1996) in The Journal of the Bristol and Avon Family
+The Journal of the Bristol and Avon Family History Society

-History Society making use of his material.
-Some general
+making use of his material.
+The story is repeated herem,

 Venice, ordered his life as comfortably as possible